 If you delete the action or the entire step, note that any attached forms will also be removed.

-Adding gates to your workflow
+Adding gates to your process

 Gates are checkpoints used to review progress and make decisions before moving forward to a new phase or action step.
-They help introduce structured approval into your workflows and ensure that elements meet certain criteria before advancing to the next phase.
+They help introduce structured approval into your processes and ensure that elements meet certain criteria before advancing to the next phase.

-To add a gate, open the workflow builder and click the plus icon on the left sidebar [14].
+To add a gate, open the processes builder and click the plus icon on the left sidebar [14].
 Choose “Gate” and place it at the appropriate point in the flow.
-Give your gate a title [32] that reflects its purpose, such as “Review Prototype” or “Final Approval” by clicking on the tile [31].
+Give your gate a title [31] that reflects its purpose, such as “Review Prototype” or “Final Approval” by clicking on the tile [32].
 You can add a description to explain what the gate is for and what reviewers should look for.

 Then, define who the reviewers are [32].
 These are the users responsible for assessing the element.
 If you don’t assign reviewers, any user with edit rights will be able to review the gate.